Renacer (Senses Fail album): Background

 In January 2011, founding guitarist Garrett Zablocki left the group and was replaced by Matt Smith of Strike Anywhere.
 After a UK tour in February and a US tour in March, the group mainly hung out in the following season, occasionally playing shows.
 During this time, they met up to figure out the new writing process between existing guitarist Zach Roach and the newly-added Smith to see how things would play out, rather than actually writing new material.
 In February 2012, the band started writing for their next album.
 In April, vocalist Buddy Nielsen revealed that the group planned to record following their stint on the Warped Tour.

-They had been writing new material on and off for sometime, and were aiming to continue writing during Warped Tour.
+They had been writing new material on and off for sometime with co-writer Jeremy Comitas in his Northern New Jersey studio, and were aiming to continue writing during Warped Tour.
 In addition, they expected to have a new album out by February or March 2013.
 While on Warped Tour, the group released a best-of compilation Follow Your Bliss: The Best of Senses Fail.
-On their tour bus, they set up a V-drum kit in the back lounge of their tour bus and would take turns jamming with drummer Dan Trapp.
+On their tour bus, they set up a V-drum kit in the back lounge of their tour bus and would take turns jamming with drummer Dan Trapp and co-writer Jeremy Comitas who filled in as bassist in place of Jason Black on the tour.
 They shared the rough ideas from each day with the rest of the members and rework them over a period of time.
-Following the tour's conclusion, Nielsen and Trapp spent time in a mutual friend's studio making demos for future reference.